-Sex education helps people gain the information, skills and motivation to make healthy decisions about sex and sexuality.
-Planned Parenthood is the nation’s largest provider of sex education, reaching 1.5 million people a year.
+Sex education helps people gain the information and skills they need to make the best decisions for themselves about sex and relationships.
+Planned Parenthood is the nation’s largest provider of sex education, reaching 1.2 million people a year through education and outreach.

-Comprehensive sexuality education refers to K-12 programs that cover a broad range of topics related to:
+Comprehensive sex education refers to K-12 programs that cover a broad range of topics related to:

-Human Development (including reproduction, puberty, sexual orientation, and gender identity)
+- Human development, including puberty, anatomy, sexual orientation, and gender identity

-The Future of Sex Education Initiative (FoSE) seeks to create a national dialogue about the future of sex education and to promote the institutionalization of comprehensive sexuality education in public schools.
-They have developed the first-ever National Sexuality Education Standards, National Teacher Preparation Standards and many additional toolkits and materials to strengthen comprehensive sexuality education implementation and professional development.
+- The Future of Sex Education Initiative (FoSE) seeks to create a national dialogue about the future of sex education and to promote the institutionalization of comprehensive sex education in public schools.
+They’ve developed the first-ever National Sexuality Education Standards, National Teacher Preparation Standards, and many additional toolkits and materials to strengthen comprehensive sex education implementation and professional development.

 What Role Does Planned Parenthood Play In Sex Education?

-Planned Parenthood education staff reach 1.5 million individuals each year, and 64% of those individuals are middle school and high school aged youth.
+Planned Parenthood education staff reach 1.2 million people each year, most of whom are in middle school and high school.

-Planned Parenthood education departments provide a robust range of programming options, including:
+Planned Parenthood education departments around the country provide a range of programming options, including:

 Sex Education Resources